$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-We expect to find more stringent bounds in resonant coloron production with $t\bar{t}$ final states, due to the maximal couplings of the coloron to the third generation EW quark doublet in our model.
-According to the recent analysis in \cite{Cornella:2021sby}, BP would lie below current bounds, due to the large decay width $\Gamma_{g'}/M_{g'}\approx0.5$ provided by extra decay channels to TeV scale vector-like quarks, which sets the limit over the coloron mass in roughly 3.5 TeV.
-However, the analysis in \cite{Cornella:2021sby} considers that right-handed quarks of the third generation are maximally couple to the coloron, while in our model these couplings are suppressed by small mixing angles.
-Hence we believe that the bounds from the $t\bar{t}$ channel in \cite{Cornella:2021sby} could be slightly overestimated if translated naively to our model.
-Reconstructing the $t\bar{t}$ channel requires a dedicated analysis and a different methodology, which is beyond the scope of this article, however it would fit well in a future manuscript dedicated to specific collider signals of the twin Pati-Salam model.
+We expect to find more stringent bounds in resonant coloron production with $t\bar{t}$ final states, due to the maximal couplings of the coloron to the third generation EW quark doublet.
+According to the recent analysis in \cite{Cornella:2021sby}, our benchmark scenario would lie below current bounds, due to the large decay width $\Gamma_{g'}/M_{g'}\approx0.5$ provided by extra decay channels to TeV scale vector-like quarks.
+The limit over the coloron mass is roughly 3.5 TeV, however this bound might be overestimated again for our model due to the different description of RH third family quarks.
+Reconstructing the $t\bar{t}$ channel requires a dedicated analysis and a different methodology, which is beyond the scope of this article, and we leave it for a future work.